cpozos/codemusic/README.md

 ## Contributors

-Feel free to create a PR to add a song to the playlist
+Feel free to create PRs to add songs